 The year before, Cristiano Ronaldo’s move from Manchester United to Real Madrid was met with similar reverberations throughout the global soccer community.

 Known for their athletic prowess and success on the basketball court and soccer field, respectively, James and Ronaldo are once again entering a new era in their careers.
 James will be heading to Los Angeles to join the ranks of the Lakers where he hopes to bring glory once again to the city of basketball legends Kobe Bryant, Magic Johnson, Kareem Abdul Jabbar and more.
-Ronaldo, on the other hand, will follow in the footsteps of Andrea Pirlo, Alessandro del Piero and Zinedine Zidane, to name a few.
+Ronaldo, on the other hand, will follow in the footsteps of Juventus icons like Andrea Pirlo, Alessandro del Piero and Zinedine Zidane.
 At a time when fans may expect James and Ronaldo to slow down, these stars seem to be even more motivated to continue winning and to elevate their status to even higher levels than seemingly imaginable.

 To say Ronaldo and James are both used to the spotlight is an understatement of the highest order.
 Over the years, it has become evident that the two don’t just live in the spotlight; they thrive in it.
 James was drafted with the first overall pick fresh out of high school by the Cavaliers, while Ronaldo joined one of the biggest clubs in the world in Manchester United when he was just 18.
 Since joining the NBA in 2003, James has won three NBA titles and three Finals MVP awards.
 Since joining Manchester United also in 2003, Ronaldo has won five UEFA Champions League titles and collected five FIFA Ballon D’or awards.
 Ronaldo and James have both been the most important cogs of their respective teams — Ronaldo has proven that he can provide the scoring touch when needed (sometimes flashy, sometimes not), while James’s unrelenting tenacity means he can block a shot at one end of the court, and then hit a game-winning, buzzer-beating shot at the other end in the playoffs.
 While James’s and Ronaldo’s achievements and hard work speak for themselves, many still continue to compare each to legends of their games, and doubt the possibility of continued success for these two once-in-a-lifetime talents.